{{tl-dr}}

 Scopes

 Scopes provide advanced filtering options for timesheets.
 Start by selecting a primary filtering criterion from the available options (Team/People, Project, Epic, Category, or Issue).
-Then, specify the exact parameters for your report.
+Then, you choose the exact details you need for your report.
+For even more control, use the "Exclude" option.
+It lets you hide specific items so you can focus only on the data you actually need.

 Templates and Custom Grouping